flenniken/statictea/docs/vartypes.md

 # ValueAndPos

-A value and the position after the value in the statement.
+A value and the position after the value in the statement along with the side effect, if any.
 The position includes the trailing whitespace.
 For the example statement below, the value 567 starts at index 6 and ends at position 10.

 ~~~
 0123456789